valtech/valtech-shortie/README.md

 ## Authentication

-By default valtech_shortie will not require any authentication, and `/admin` will be accessible for all.
+By default Valtech Shortie will not require any authentication, and `/admin` will be accessible for all.
 To enable authentication through Valtech IDP, set the environment variables:

 ```